-A. Two-Three members representing motor vehicle manufacturers, at least one of whom must an

-\\\\\\represents an organization of motor vehicle manufacturers, and at least one of whom represents a heavy-duty vehicle manufacturer;
+- A. Three members representing motor vehicle manufacturers, at least one of whom represents an organization of motor vehicle manufacturers, and at least one of whom represents a heavy duty vehicle manufacturer; - B. One member representing aftermarket parts manufacturers;

+C. One member representing diagnostic tool manufacturers;
-- B. One member representing aftermarket parts manufacturers; - C. One member representing aftermarket parts distributors and retailers; - D. Two-Three members representing independent repair facilities, at least one of whom is

-- owner or operator of an independent repair facility specializing in automobiles, and at least one of whom is an owner or operator of an independent repair facility specializing in heavy-duty vehicles; - E. One member representing new motor vehicle dealers; - F. One member with expertise in automotive cyber-security matters; and - G. One member representing the public.
+- D. One member representing aftermarket parts distributors and retailers; - E. Three members representing Maine independent repair facilities, at least one of whom is an owner or operator of an independent repair facility specializing in automobiles, and at least one of whom is an owner or operator of an independent repair facility specializing in heavy duty vehicles; - F. One member representing Maine new motor vehicle dealers; - G. One member with expertise in automotive cyber-security matters; and - H. One member representing the public who is a resident of Maine.